ced211/ced211.github.io/index.md

     PGAN is an adaptation of IGAN for audio prediction.
 The neural network predicts the magnitude spectrum of an audio frame of length T given the T previous seconds.
 On the examples below, one can see that PGAN perform less well than IGAN.
 It is because the new task is much more challenging.
-However, the result are still interesting.
-The example are obtained with T = 0.064.
+However, the results are still interesting.
+The examples below are obtained with T = 0.064.
 </p>
 <table class="center" id="pgan_128">
     <tr>